blairshevlin/Computations_BN_Food_Choice/README.md

 This repository is organized as follows:

-- `data/` : Contains raw data and intermediate datasets used for analysis.
+- `data/` : Contains raw data datasets used for analysis.
 (AVAILABLE UPON REQUEST)
 - `src/` : Contains all source code for this project, including data preprocessing, model fitting, and analysis.
 - `results/` : Contains output from data analysis, including figures
 - `docs/` : Contains all documents related to the project, including the manuscript and supplementary materials.